sargamVyas/CourseAppUsingSpringBoot/README.md

 Created a course application where user can have multiple courses.

 # Technologies & Tools:
-Development tool: Postman
+ Development tool: Postman <br />
  Backend: Spring Boot